 That’s the most prominent conclusion derived from a Survey conducted by Forbes Insight along with Teradata Corp and McKinsey & Company.
-A team of 316 Big Data experts travelled across the world to collect some insight about how organizations are making use of Big Data and what challenges restricting these organizations to fully launch themselves in Big Data world.
+A team of 316 Big Data experts travelled across the world to collect some insight into how organizations are making use of Big Data and what challenges restrict these organizations from fully launching themselves in the Big Data world.

-• In what parts of the world has Big Data made largest ground presence?
+In what parts of the world have Big Data made the largest ground presence?

-• How data types vary across industries and what data types should leaders rely upon?
+How do data types vary across industries and what data types should leaders rely upon?

 The survey results are highly encouraging, at the same time providing some valuable insights about the structure of big data in forthcoming years.
 Encouraging, because it’s clearly observed that a large percentage of organizations see big data as the ‘next big thing’.
-Around 59 percent responders accepted that big data is the single major way to get a competitive advantage.
-They also accept that big data is amongst the top-five priorities for their companies.
-Upon asking about investment, around 90 percent responders accept that their investments were ‘medium to high’; with one-third accepting that their investments were ‘very significant’.
-And when we talk about their Returns over Investment, more than two-third responders accept that their investments were actually paying off.
+Around 59 per cent of responders accepted that big data is the single major way to get a competitive advantage.
+They also accept that big data is among the top-five priorities for their companies.
+Upon asking about investment, around 90 per cent of responders accept that their investments were ‘medium to high’; with one-third accepting that their investments were ‘very significant’.
+And when we talk about their Returns over Investment, more than two-thirds of responders accept that their investments were actually paying off.

-More than two-third responders clearly stat that the biggest challenge they face while thinking to create a data-driven culture is lack of information about the best experiments that could be made with their data.
-At the same time, 43 percent see building a corporate strategy as the biggest challenge.
-Decision making is also a big concern with 48 percent responders accepting ‘making stats-based decisions with data’ as their biggest challenge.
+More than two-third of responders clearly state that the biggest challenge they face while thinking to create a data-driven culture is a lack of information about the best experiments that could be made with their data.
+At the same time, 43 per cent see building a corporate strategy as the biggest challenge.
+Decision-making is also a big concern with 48 per cent of responders accepting ‘making stats-based decisions with data’ as their biggest challenge.

 “Despite the progress we see reported, as companies make the most of big data resources, there remains plenty of room for improvement.
 The cultural challenges can handicap every facet of a big data initiative,” said Matt Ariker, Chief Operating Officer of Consumer Marketing at McKinsey.
 “But the good news is that the reverse is true as well: improving how a company fosters a culture and mindset that rewards the use of data experimentation can help a data and analytics initiative gain momentum and impact.”